 minutes of (and papers associated with) the meetings of the Panel, Working Groups and the DCUSA Ltd board of directors that are not made accessible under Paragraph 3; and

 the contact details for Contract Managers and holders of Web Accounts.

+the contact details for Supplier Theft and Revenue Protection Agents.

 Subject to Paragraph 5, Web Accounts shall only be given to the Panel, a Party, the Panel Secretary, the Secretariat, the Authority, the Consumer Body, MRASCo, the National Electricity Transmission System Operator, BSCCo, SECCo or DCUSA Ltd (or to the employees of any of them).